jonenzl/cs50/Pset 2/README.md

 # Problem Set 2: Crypto

-### Objectives

-* Become better acquainted with functions and libraries
-* Dabble in cryptography

 ### Projects

 * Implement initials.c, a program that, given a person’s name, prints a person’s initials